VincentCazenave/KotlinProject4A/README.md

 FEATURES:

    First Screen:

         -> Login Page: On this page you can sign in or sign up to the application.
                        If you try to connect with an inexistant user, a pop-up apperas to warn you.
                        If you successfully create a user, a pop-up appears to welcome you.
-                       If you try to create a user that already exists, an error pop-up appears. (checker peut être seulement le pseudo?)
+                       If you try to create a user that already exists, an error pop-up appears.

                Finally, if you log in successfully, a new Activity starts.